MichalinaK06/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1

+## Investigating the Range as a Function of the Angle of Projection

 ### 1. Theoretical Foundation

 Projectile motion is a classic two-dimensional problem governed by Newton’s laws.
 We’re dealing with an object launched with an initial velocity $v_0$ at an angle $\theta$ relative to the horizontal, under the influence of gravity $g$, and for now, we’ll assume no air resistance and a flat surface (launch height $h = 0$).